jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/basic-patterns.rst

 #.
 The ``Representation`` object is *one-to-one* with the ``PyType``.
-   This is frequently the case for built-in types, where a Java class has been crafted to treat instances of itself as instances in Python of a given built-in type.
+   This is frequently the case for built-in types, where a Java class has been crafted so that instances of itself, and of its Java subclasses, are treated as instances in Python of a given built-in type.
    It is also the case for types representing a "found" Java class (one that has not been specified programmatically to the runtime system).
 #.
 The ``Representation`` object is shared by a group of Python types,